smushy129/witnessme/README.md

 # Witness Me

-Witness Me is an application for marketers to find influencers on top social media platforms including YouTube, Instagram, and Twitter.
+Witness Me is an application for marketers to find influencers on YouTube.

 Main Technologies:
 - React.js
-- styled-components library for CSS in JS
+- Styled Components
 - YouTube API